Online Paging with Heterogeneous Cache Slots: Abstract

-\begin{theorem} Every online randomized algorithm $\algA$ for the \AllOrOnePaging problem has competitive ratio at least $2H_k - 1$. \end{theorem} \begin{proof} We establish our lower bound by giving a probability distribution on the input sequences for which any deterministic algorithm $\algA$ has expected cost at least $2H_k-1$ times the optimum cost.
+\begin{proof} We establish our lower bound by giving a probability distribution on the input sequences for which any deterministic algorithm $\algA$ has expected cost at least $2H_k-1$ times the optimum cost.
 Without loss of generality we can assume that $\algA$ is \emph{lazy}, in the sense that it retrieves a page only when it is necessary to satisfy a request.

-We use some fixed $k+1$ pages $p_1, p_2, \ldots, p_{k+1}$ and the random input sequence will consist of $L$ phases, where $L$ is some large integer.
+We present the proof in terms of a game between algorithm $\algA$ and an adversary who generates the request sequence and its solution.
+It is then sufficient to show that the expected cost of $\algA$ is at least $2H_k-1$ times the adversary's cost.
+We use some fixed $k+1$ pages $p_1, p_2, \ldots, p_{k+1}$ and the random input sequence generated by the adversary will consist of $L$ phases, where $L$ is an integer that can be made arbitrarily large.

 Consider any phase.
 To ease notation, by symmetry, assume without loss of generality that when the phase starts the adversary has pages $p_1,p_2,\ldots,p_k$ in the cache, with each page $p_i$ in slot $i$, for $i = 1,2,\ldots,k$.
 To start the phase, the adversary chooses a random permutation $p_{i_1}, p_{i_2}, \ldots, p_{i_k}$ of these $k$ pages, replaces $p_{i_k}$ in its cache by $p_{k+1}$, at cost $1$, then makes request $\requestpair{p_{k+1}}{\ast}$, followed by $k-1$ stages.
 Each stage $s=1,2,\ldots,k-1$ consists of $L\cdot (2H_{k} -1)$ repetitions of the request sequence